Qihao-Wu/bio/_teaching/2015-spring-teaching-2.md

 location: "Hong Kong"
 ---

-From 2023 to the present, I have led a group of Research Assistants, Research Interns, MSc, and Undergraduate students to conduct research projects around healthcare analytics.
+From 2023 to the present, I have led a group of Research Assistants, Research Interns, MSc, and Undergraduate students to conduct research projects around AI and healthcare informatics.
 Some selected outcomes are targeted at high-quality academic journals.
+For example,